The following list of frequently asked questions also serves as the AYBA handbook.

 AYBA was formed in 2019 through the merger of two existing associations: Albany Girls Basketball Association (AGBA) and Albany Boys Basketball Association (ABBA).
 AGBA was established by Jon Noreen in 1997 to give girls the opportunity to play competitive basketball.
 ABBA was established in 2006 by a group of parents to provide boys in 4th-8th grade with more opportunities to play the game of basketball than what was available through community education and junior high athletics.
 The program has grown to include at least 20 teams per year, and over 200 players per year.

-Any 4th-8th grade boy or girl who attends Avon Elementary, Albany Elementary, Holy Family, or Albany Junior High is eligible to join AYBA, regardless of their home address.
-Additionally, any 4th-8th grade boy or girl whose primary home address is within the Albany school district boundary (click here for map) is eligible, but only if the school they attend does not have a travel program.
+Any 3rd-8th grade boy or girl who attends Avon Elementary, Albany Elementary, Holy Family, or Albany Junior High is eligible to join AYBA, regardless of their home address.
+Additionally, any 3rd-8th grade boy or girl whose primary home address is within the Albany school district boundary (click here for map) is eligible, but only if the school they attend does not have a travel program.

-Teams in 5th grade may remain the same as the teams they had in 4th grade - this will be at the discretion of the board of directors.
+Teams in 4th and 5th grade may remain the same as the teams they had in the previous season – this will be at the discretion of the board of directors.

 The number of practices is determined by the available gym space.
 A typical practice schedule is one, one-hour practice during the week, and one, one-hour practice on the weekends.
 Once a player is assigned to a team, that team’s coach will contact you regarding the practice schedule.